sentient-agi/Sentient-Enclaves-Framework/README.md

 Enclave's file system monitor (for ramdisk or CoW image) supports unconditional attestation for all outer external additional data that will be appeared in enclave file system and run-time.

-It guarantees that all data, data producers and data handlers in enclave will be attested unconditionally.
+It guarantees that all data, data producers and data handlers in enclave will be attested unconditionally in unattended mode.

 This improves guarantees for computational processes and eliminate chances for data leaks and backdoors installation inside the enclave.